What is it?

 - Your own YouTube Channel: YouTube Help

-- another free video hosting service.
+- another free content hosting service.

 - Image citation guide: this page gives a broad overview of how images should be cited, with specific examples for Creative Commons images, online image databases, generic websites, and licensed image databases.